-I am pleased to present the Operating and Capital Budgets for the City of Cambridge for FY20 as well as the proposed FY21-24 Operating and Capital Plans.
+I am pleased to submit for your consideration my proposed Operating and Capital Budgets for the City of Cambridge for FY20 as well as the proposed FY21-24 Operating and Capital Plans.
 This Operating Budget of \$678,384,235 represents an increase of \$36,721,100 or 5.7%, over the FY19 Adjusted Budget.
 The proposed Capital Budget is \$101,096,725.

-This FY20 budget reflects City Council goals as well as the ongoing collaborative efforts and discussions between the City Administration and the City Council.
+This FY20 budget submittal reflects City Council goals as well as the ongoing collaborative efforts and discussions between the City Administration and the City Council.
 This document represents the City's plan to allocate resources to meet the most pressing current and future needs of the community, as well as City Council priorities.